kolexstrings/professional-portfolio/replit.md

 ## Overview

 This is a full-stack web application built as a personal portfolio website for Alex Chen, a blockchain developer.
-The application showcases a modern React frontend with a Node.js/Express backend, designed to present professional information, skills, projects, and contact details in an engaging format.
+The application showcases a modern React frontend with a Node.js/Express backend, designed to present professional information, skills, projects, and contact details in a captivating, futuristic Web3-themed format with advanced animations and visual effects.

 ## User Preferences